adibirzu/mcp-oci/ARCHITECTURE.md

 - mcp.tool.name = the tool function name
 - oci.service + oci.operation denote backend call intent (e.g., Compute/ListInstances)

+## Traffic Redirection and Tool Execution

+In the Model Context Protocol (MCP) system, traffic is routed as follows:

+1. **Tool Request**: The AI or user initiates a tool use via the <use_mcp_tool> tag, specifying the `server_name` (e.g., "oci-mcp-compute"), `tool_name` (e.g., "list_instances"), and `arguments` as a JSON object.

+2. **Server Lookup and Launch**: The client application (e.g., Cline) references the mcp.json configuration file to find the matching server entry by `name`.
+If the server is not already running, it launches the process using the specified `command` (e.g., ["python", "mcp_servers/compute/server.py"]), in the given `cwd`, with provided `env` variables.
+The transport is typically "stdio" for local processes.

+3. **Request Routing**: The client sends the tool call to the server's process via the configured transport (stdio).
+The server receives the request and maps the `tool_name` to the corresponding function defined in its code (using Tool.from_function).

+4. **Tool Execution**: The server executes the tool function with the provided arguments, interacting with OCI services via the OCI Python SDK as needed.
+Results are returned to the client.

+5. **Observability**: During execution, spans and metrics are captured and exported to the OTEL collector for tracing and monitoring.

+This modular design allows independent server processes, with the client handling orchestration and routing based on server_name.
+Servers are launched on-demand and can run concurrently.

 ## Operations

 Local run (repo launcher):